osrufung/irregularverbs/README.md

 # Irregular Verbs App

 ## Overview
 A very Simple App for review your english knowledge about 154 Irregular Verbs (present, past, participle).
-Select a mode: learn, test or review.
-Swipe right or left to navigate between verbs.
-In test mode, each time a new ver appear, you only see the present time.
-If you think that you knw that verb swipe up.
-If you don't know swipe down.
-In each case the time elapsed and the answer is shown.
-Y can correct a valid response that is erroneous swipping down wen you see the results.
+Select a mode: learn, test or history.

 Experimental use of the frequency of use as a level of difficulty.
 You can see the values computed in [freq-verbs](https://github.com/rbarbera/freq-verbs)